-- 1) User's manual -- Instructions on tool operations. - 2) CD -- Includes user's manual, PC Suit software, and etc. - 3) OBD2 cable -- Provides power to tool and communicates between tool and vehicle. - 4) USB cable -- Used to print retrieved data. - 5) Micro SD card -- Used to store the data and to upgrade the scan tool - 6) Protective nylon case-- Used to store the scan tool when not in use.
+- 1) OBDII Cable -- Provides power to tool and communicates between tool and vehicle. - 2) USB Cable -- Used to print retrieved data. - 3) Protective Nylon Case A nylon case to store the tool when not in use. - 4) TF Card -- Used to store data and to upgrade the scan tool